Have you been on the recieving end of a brilliant presentation recently?

-Can you imagine what that number looks like in 2018?
+Can you imagine what that number looks like today?

-For those called on to give a presentation I would encourage you to seize the opportunity with both hands and see it as a means of making a difference to your audience and a name for yourself.
-It’s a calling you should embrace as a privilege and an honour to stand in front of a group of fellow human beings and have your own voice on a topic close to your heart.
+If you are called on to give a presentation I would encourage you to seize the opportunity.
+See it as a means of making a difference to your audience.
+Standing in front of a group of fellow human beings to share your own voice on a topic close to your heart is a real privilege.
 After all, how many other opportunities are you given in an average week to have the undivided attention of an audience to be heard?

 Here are few key thoughts to help you mindfully make your presentation count.